KeeganPot94/Chess/README.md

 * Resource Root (IntelliJ)/  Source Folder (Eclipse)/ Workspace (VS Code) functionality to import media files.

 Known bugs:
-* Castling to the left causing the game to crash - moved value is null
+* Castling to the left causes the game to crash - moved value is null

 Future Improvements:
 * Display possible movement positions after clicking on a piece to move